A-k-sha-y/JTP_Project/README.md

 - Fetches the top 4 artist from the dataset
 - Returns the response JSON

-(Note: As the dataset does not have images for the tracks so I am using the rapid api's [Spotify](https://rapidapi.com/Glavier/api/spotify23/) to fetch the images of the tracks by passing the track id.)
+(Note: Since the dataset lacks images for the tracks, I am using RapidAPI to retrieve the images by passing the track ID.
+To get images, pass your sceret key in the headers.
+You will get it from [Spotify](https://rapidapi.com/Glavier/api/spotify23/) )
 ## Flow Diagrams

 ### /search